 That is why ‘self-love’ or ‘being kind to yourself’ is sooooooooo important in life, esp when you are already in ill-health or struggle mentally with issues of self or low mood.

 The big day is finally here; CHRISTMAS DAY!
-Today’s chosen image is 1 from my childhood Church.
-As you can see I perfectly positioned the camera to get the altar & cross wall hanging in the photo along with the Christmas Tree.
+The photo I took that inspired today’s post is one inside my childhood Church St Boniface.
+As you can see, I perfectly positioned the camera to get the altar and the cross wall hanging in the photo, along with the Christmas Tree.
 For me, it is the perfect reminder of the reason we even celebrate Christmas!
 Although not the official date of Jesus’ birth (Yeshua (ישוע) in original Hebrew text) and also pagan origins of using evergreen fir trees that aren’t linked to this – it is what Christmas Time and the symbol of a Christmas Tree has meant for the generations of people alive today.

 Welcome to another of my ‘Christmas Reflections’, inspired by my own Christmas Photographs.

-So today’s countdown is 2 days until we wake up on Christmas Morning.
-Yes only two days of preparation to go!
+The countdown is on until we wake up on Christmas Morning.
+Yes only days of preparation to go!
 This excitement is a lift for some who sail high on the Christmas Spirit, yet a drag for others who have so much to do they wish it was two weeks left before the big day not two days!